Nebraska Christian fights, but falls to Diller-Odell in opening round

 The Eagles just couldn’t stop them.

-The loss ends Nebraska Christian’s season at 18-9, while Diller-Odell, who captured Class D-1 last year, advances to the D-2 state semifinals Friday.
+The loss ends Nebraska Christian’s season at 18-9, while Diller-Odell, which captured Class D-1 last year, advances to the D-2 state semifinals Friday.

 “She was just a big presence on the net and we just could not get her shut down,” she said.
 “When we took away her crosscourt shots, she would then go line and vice versa.
 She’s just a great player.”